Chart Color Schemes

 Population

-As of Nov 2025, Bridgetown's population is estimated at around 3,523 people.
-This reflects an increase of 355 people since the 2021 Census, which reported a population of 3,168 people.
-The change is inferred from AreaSearch's estimate of 3,492 residents following examination of ABS ERP data release in June 2024 and additional 13 validated new addresses since the Census date.
-This level of population results in a density ratio of 100 persons per square kilometer.
-Bridgetown's growth of 11.2% since the 2021 census exceeded both the SA3 area's growth rate of 8.1% and the national average, marking it as a significant growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration contributing approximately 90.0% of overall population gains during recent periods.
+Bridgetown's population is estimated at 3,406 as of Nov 2025.
+This reflects an increase from 3,168 in the 2021 Census, showing a rise of 238 people (7.5%).
+The change is inferred from AreaSearch's estimate of resident population at 3,359 following examination of ABS ERP data release in June 2024 and validation of 13 new addresses since the Census date.
+This results in a density ratio of 97 persons per square kilometer.
+Over the past decade (2015-2025), Bridgetown has shown resilient growth with a compound annual growth rate of 2.1%.
+Interstate migration contributed approximately 90% of population gains during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends project an above median growth for Australian non-metropolitan areas, with Bridgetown expected to grow by 467 persons to 2041, reflecting a total increase of 12.7% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 based on 2022 data.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project an above median growth for Australian non-metropolitan areas, with the Bridgetown SA2 expected to grow by 487 persons to reach 4,193 by 2041, reflecting a 17.1% increase over the 17-year period.

 Frequently Asked Questions - Population